15 Aug Missoula Living Magazine covers Natural Wood Looking EverLogs

 “I knew if it wasn’t believable, it wouldn’t work,” says Morgenstern.
 “I had to get a finish on the log to make it look like wood.”

-After developing the mold technique, Morgenstern found faux painter Pam Schultz to develop a process that would make the concrete look even more like wood.
+After developing the molding technique, Morgenstern found faux painter Pam Schultz to develop a process that would make the concrete look even more like wood.
 Any natural wood color and texture can be created and applied to the logs, which are available in various sizes – from the 8-inch D-log to the 12-inch round log to the 16-inch hand-hewn log.

 After developing this new product, Morgenstern knew he had something special.
 He was close to retiring but decided to put that on hold.
 He resigned from the concrete business and began to explore marketing options for his new product.
 That’s where Stewart Hansen came in.
 Hansen developed the business model and built the Board of Directors – and a new company, EverLog Systems (ELS), was born.
-Hansen is now president of ELS, which is the first company of it’s kind and located right here in Missoula.
+Hansen is now president of ELS, which is the first company of its kind and is located right here in Missoula.
 Their patented system is quickly catching on and attracting the interest of architects, builders, and homeowners nationwide.

 “There have been no significant changes to the log home industry in some time,” says Hansen.
 “This is a fundamental advancement in how people design, build, and live in log homes.”

 EverLogs not only have the look and feel of wood, but they also have endless benefits.
 Wood logs require costly maintenance and can present a number of problems throughout the life of the home.
 EverLogs are maintenance-free, so preserving, re-staining, and re-sealing are not required.
-They are also mold-free, insect-free, and fire resistant.
+They are also mold-free, insect-free, and fire-resistant.
 EverLogs do not shift, twist, settle, or shrink as wood logs do – and they offer superior performance in earthquakes, hurricanes, and anything else Mother Nature can offer up.

 One of the biggest advantages of an EverLog home is its air-tightness, which makes it extremely energy efficient.
 After conducting a series of blower door tests, experts found that the EverLog home was seven times more airtight than a natural wood log home, and six times more airtight than a typical framed home.